apache/trafficserver/doc/admin-guide/logging/understanding.en.rst

             within the interval.
 May be used with any type of field; numeric or otherwise.
 ``LAST``    The value of the last event, chronologically, which was observed
             within the interval.
-May be used with any type of field; nuemric or otherwise.
+May be used with any type of field; numeric or otherwise.
 ``SUM``     Sum of the given field's value from all events within the interval.
             May only be used on numeric fields.